antonyanuraj/antonyanuraj.github.io/README.md

 ### 5) Access hosted Resume

-- Enter `yourUsername.github.io` to access your hosted resume.
+- Enter `yourUsername.github.io` in your browser to access your hosted resume.

 ![Resume gif](gifs/resume.gif)